Where We Be

 mountains look doubly dramatic after 7½ km of darkness.

-Our longboat beaches at this picturesque bend in
+Our longboat beaches at this picturesque bend in the river

 A refreshment stand at the far end of the journey